dockersamples/101-tutorial/docs/docs/tutorial/updating-our-app/index.md

 While we were able to build an update, there were two things you might have noticed:

 - All of the existing items in our todo list are gone!
 That's not a very good app!
-We'll show how to fix that in the next section.
+We'll talk about that shortly.
 - There were _a lot_ of steps involved for such a small change.
 In an upcoming section, we'll talk about how to see code updates without needing to rebuild and start a new container every time we make a change.

+Before talking about persistence, we'll quickly see how to share these images with others.